Coconut oil is extracted from the white flesh of mature coconuts harvested from coconut palm trees (Coco nucifera).

 Each of these fatty acid subgroups are broken down further; short- (C2 – C6), medium- (C8 – C12) and long- (C14 – C24) chain fatty acids.

 These acetyl-CoA chains are transferred into mitochondria within cells, where they are broken down into acetyl-CoA units.
-This process is call β-oxidation.
+This process is called β-oxidation.

 (The medium chain fatty acids from coconut oil skip the lymph system and go straight to your liver.
 Which is important and which we’ll cover in a minute).